payola/Payola/README.md

 > *plugin.directory* - where to store plugins uploaded by users

+**Payola will not start Virtuoso or H2 on its own.
+You need to configure it and run by yourself.**

 <a name="compiling"></a>
 ### Compiling and Running Payola

-As the cloned repository contains just source codes, it is necessary to compile Payola in order to run it.
+As the cloned repository contains just source code, it is necessary to compile Payola in order to run it.
 To do so, you need to have SBT installed as noted above.
 Open a command line (console, terminal) and make `payola` subdirectory the current working directory (e.g. by `cd payola`).
 Launch SBT (most likely using the `sbt` command) and enter the following commands:

 <a name="run-initializer"></a>
 ```